 We recognize compensation expense for stock options and time-based restricted stock units granted to employees on a straight-line basis over the service period that awards are expected to vest, based on the estimated fair value of the awards on the date of the grant.
 For restricted stock units that have market conditions, we recognize compensation expense using an accelerated attribution method.
 We recognize forfeitures as they occur.
 We estimate the fair value of options utilizing the Black-Scholes model, which is dependent on several subjective variables, such as the expected option term and expected volatility over the expected option term.
 We determine the expected term using the simplified method.
 The simplified method sets the term to the average of the time to vesting and the contractual life of the options.
-Since we do not have a trading history of our common stock, the expected volatility is estimated by considering (i) the average historical stock volatilities of a peer group of public companies within our industry over a period equivalent to the expected term of the stock option grants and (ii) the implied volatility of warrants to purchase our common stock that are actively traded in public markets.
+The expected volatility is estimated by considering (i) the average historical stock volatilities of Skillsoft and a peer group of public companies within our industry over a period equivalent to the expected term of the stock option grants and (ii) the implied volatility of warrants to purchase our common stock that are actively traded in public markets.
 The fair value of restricted stock units that vest based on market conditions are estimated using the Monte Carlo valuation method.
 These fair value estimates of stock related awards and assumptions inherent therein are estimates and, as a result, may not be reflective of future results or amounts ultimately realized by recipients of the grants.